DanioHans/Shadows-of-the-Eternal-Night/Shadows of Eternal Night/Locations/Velaris/Caer Hollow/Royal Arcanum of Velaris.md

 Graduates of the Arcanum are respected throughout Tharion — many become court mages, private scholars, or influential arcanists.

+# Academic Library – Description

+The Academic Library of Caer Hollow is a tall, crescent-shaped building of pale stone and blue-tinged glass, nestled between quiet towers in the Scholar’s Descent.
+Inside, the air is dry and cool, scented faintly with waxed parchment and old ink.
+Rows of high, arched bookshelves divide the central hall, each stacked with tomes bound in leathers both mundane and exotic.

+Sconces of ever-burning light flicker softly along the walls, casting just enough glow to read without strain.
+A wide desk near the entrance serves as the domain of the archivists — typically quiet scholars who monitor usage, enforce silence, and sometimes vanish into the stacks without warning.

+A raised balcony encircles the hall, accessed by iron spiral staircases, and leads to smaller study nooks — most occupied by muttering students, sketching mages, or figures lost in meditation.
+Scroll tubes and inkpots are neatly organized at communal tables, and a hovering glyph near the entrance lists the current restricted sections.

+There is no overt magical interference here, but the silence is thick — as if the library itself is listening.

+This is not the Grand Archive, but for students of the Royal Arcanum, this is where theory becomes foundation.

 ---

 ## 🎓 Philosophy & Curriculum